-- Assisting, prompting, reminding, cueing, observing, guiding and/or training in the following activities: - Meal preparation; - Laundry; - o Routine, seasonal, and heavy household care and maintenance; - Activities of daily living such as bathing, eating, dressing, personal hygiene; - Shopping for food and other necessities of daily living. - Staff assistance, support and/or training with such activities as:

-- Money management; - Non-medical care (not requiring nurse or physician intervention); - Socialization and relationship building; - Transportation (excluding to and from medical and dental appointments) from the beneficiary's residence to community activities, among community activities and from those activities back to the beneficiary's residence; - Participation in regular community activities and recreation opportunities (e.g. attending classes, movies, concerts and event in a park; volunteering; voting) - Attendance at medical appointments; - o Acquiring or procuring goods other than those listed under shopping and non-medical services. - Reminding, observing and/or monitoring of medication administration; - Staff assistance with preserving the health and safety of the individual in order that he/she may reside or be supported in the most integrated, independent community setting.
+- Assisting (that exceeds the Medicaid State Plan for adults) prompting, reminding, cueing, observing, guiding and/or training in the following activities: - Meal preparation; - Laundry; - o Routine, seasonal, and heavy household care and maintenance; - Activities of daily living such as bathing, eating, dressing, personal hygiene: - Shopping for food and other necessities of daily living. - Staff assistance, support and/or training with such activities as: - Money management; - O Non-medical care (not requiring nurse or physician intervention); - Socialization and relationship building; - Transportation (excluding to and from medical appointments that are the responsibility of Medicaid through Medicaid Fee for Service [FFS] or the Medicaid Health Plan [MHP]) from the beneficiary's residence to community activities, among community activities, and from the community activities back to the beneficiary's residence); - Leisure choice and participation in regular community activities (e.g. attending classes, movies, concerts and event in a park; volunteering; voting) - Attendance at medical appointments; - Acquiring or procuring goods other than those listed under shopping and non-medical services. - Reminding, observing and/or monitoring of medication administration; - Staff assistance with preserving the health and safety of the individual in order that he/she may reside or be supported in the most integrated, independent community setting.